NumEconCopenhagen/projects-2023-latin-power/inauguralproject/README.md

 Question 3: This point has a loop to calculate the utility for each value of female wage.
 The utility is calculated calling the solve_continously function.
 The results are continuous and presented in a graph of the ratio of wages (Female/Male) and the Logarithm of the ratio of Hours in home production (Female/Male).

-Question 4:This point defines a function that finds alpha and sigma such that it minimizes the sum of squared residuals.
+Question 4: This point defines a function that finds alpha and sigma such that it minimizes the sum of squared residuals.
 The method used is “Nelder-Mead”.

 Question 5: Omitted (no compulsory)